 In all honesty though- I have LOVED peanut butter since I can remember.
 I literally put that shit on everything.
 Cross my heart, hope to die, stick a needle in my eye…if my kids are allergic to peanut butter I might have a heart attack.
-I don’t know what it is these days, but peanut allergies have seemed to go through the ROOF.
-One of my girlfriends is a kindergarden teacher and she was telling me that her room is a “no nut room.”
+I don’t know what it is these days, but the number of peanut allergies has seemed to go through the ROOF.
+One of my girlfriends is a kindergarten teacher and she was telling me that her room is a “no nut room.”
 SAD FACE.

 You only need a few ingredients to make these puppies.

 I used Designer Protein – 100% Vanilla Whey Protein Powder.
 I prefer the taste and flavor of whey protein in comparison to others (but I don’t discriminate!).
 Thus- I haven’t tried any other protein powders for this recipe 🙂

 Feel free to use any nut butter for this recipe OR to use vegan/semi-sweet chocolate chips.